ppremk/lfs-warning/README.md

 This action works to prevent both:

 - Large files that are not LFS tracked
-- Files that are LFS tracked
+- Files that are LFS tracked from being checked-in in non-pointer format/not stored in LFS

-from being checked-in in non-pointer format/not stored in LFS.
 The latter happens if the client does not have git-lfs installed.

 ## How it works